Credit Report Assistance

-Information We Collect From Others
+Information We Collect from Others:

-We also collect information about you from third parties, including AnnualCreditReport.com (the centralized service for consumers to request their free annual credit reports), parties from whom we request information in connection with your request for dispute resolution, the centralized pre-screening opt-out management service, and other credit reporting agencies when you place initial fraud or active duty alerts.
+We collect information about you from third parties, including AnnualCreditReport.com (the centralized service for consumers to request their free annual credit reports), parties from whom we request information in connection with your request for dispute resolution, the centralized pre-screening opt-out management service, and other credit reporting agencies when you place initial fraud or active duty alerts.

-How We Use Collected Information
+2. How We May Share Information

 Fraud alerts: If you place an initial fraud or active duty alert on your file, we will notify TransUnion and Experian that you have done so in order to enable them to place fraud alerts on your file as well.